ifa6/Phoenix-Tpl/README.md

 I already created a default user with username `root` and password `toor`.
 Please create a new user and remove this one *before* you deploy the system.

+### Disable login
+If think the login provided by the homepage itself is a possible security issue, go ahead and delete the `data/passwd.json` file.
+This disables the login mechanism completely. (`http://example.org/user/login` will still be accessible)

 ### License
 I provide assets like bootstrap and flowplayer as they are to ensure better out of the box experience.
 This way you do not have to install them manually.